AutoRabitOrg/knowledgebase/product-guides/arm/troubleshoot/best-practices/salesforce-api-version-mismatch-for-the-ci-build-and-custom-deployment.md

 # Salesforce API Version Mismatch for the CI Build and Custom Deployment

-#### Salesforce API Version Mismatch for the CI Build and for the Custom Deployment. <a href="#salesforce-api-version-mismatch-for-the-ci-build-and-for-the-custom-deployment" id="salesforce-api-version-mismatch-for-the-ci-build-and-for-the-custom-deployment"></a>
+#### Salesforce API Version Mismatch for the CI Build and the Custom Deployment. <a href="#salesforce-api-version-mismatch-for-the-ci-build-and-for-the-custom-deployment" id="salesforce-api-version-mismatch-for-the-ci-build-and-for-the-custom-deployment"></a>

 To troubleshoot, run the following command to see the **default** API version for the SFDX: